Prostatic Artery Embolization (PAE) at UPNT: A Non-Surgical BPH Solution

 - Symptoms improve within days to weeks as the prostate shrinks

 Ready for relief?
-Call now to schedule your consultation with Dr. Schwenke.
+Call now to schedule your consultation with Dr. Brian Wong.

 Why Choose PAE Over Traditional BPH Surgeries?